 Your position as homemaker makes it more important than ever to have an experienced family lawyer on your side who can explain your rights and negotiate a fair outcome for you and your family.

-As well as making sure your contribution as homemaker is properly taken into account, your solicitor will also be able to secure interim financial support to meet the cost of things such as household bills, children’s extra-curricular activities and legal expenses.
+As well as making sure your contribution is properly taken into account, your solicitor may also be able to secure interim financial support to meet the cost of things such as household bills, children’s extra-curricular activities and legal expenses.